Feridun12/React-technical-testing/README.md

 2. Search button activation when the user presses enter key on the keyboard.

-3. Error message when a user enters a invalid query.
+3. Error message when a user enters a invalid query. (updated and done)

 4. Improve the loading experience by implementing a loading screen/spinning icon whilst all images are being retrieved from the API and loaded, to avoid jerky loading as at present.